uwdb/VOCAL-UDF/experiments/README.md

 2. Visualize results: `experiments/analysis/mircobenchmark.ipynb`, "NL TO DSL" section

 ## Comparing with direct LLM methods (Figure 6)
-This experiment uses OpenAI’s Batch API that offers 50% lower cost.
+This experiment uses OpenAI’s Batch API that offers 50% lower cost and can take up to 24 hours to complete.

 1. Submit batch jobs
 ```bash